Orchomenus (Boeotia): Ancient history

 According to the founding myth of Orchomenos, its royal dynasty was established by the Minyans, who had followed their eponymous leader Minyas from coastal Thessaly to settle the site.

-In the Bronze Age, during the fourteenth and thirteenth centuries BCE, Orchomenos became a rich and important centre of civilisation in Mycenaean Greece and a rival to Thebes.
+In the Bronze Age, during the fourteenth and thirteenth centuries BC, Orchomenos became a rich and important centre of civilisation in Mycenaean Greece and a rival to Thebes.
 The palace with its frescoed walls and the great beehive tomb show the power of Orchomenos in Mycenaean Greece.
 A massive hydraulic undertaking drained the marshes of Lake Kopaïs, making it a rich agricultural area.
-Like many sites around the Aegean Sea, Orchomenos was burned and its palace destroyed in c.
-1200 BC during the Bronze Age Collapse.

 Orchomenos is mentioned among the Achaean cities sending ships to engage in the Trojan War in Homer's "Catalogue of Ships" in the Iliad: together with Aspledon, they contributed thirty ships and their complement of men.
+The wealth brought in via the agricultural land under its control probably explains its Homeric epithet "rich in gold" (πολύχρυσος).

+Many histories of Mycenaean Greece contend that Orchomenos was, like Pylos, one of the cities destroyed during the turbulent period referred to as the Bronze Age Collapse.
+Ancient Greek legends attribute the destruction to a war with the neighboring power of Thebes.
+However, Jesse Millek recently challenged this assumption, claiming it is based on misreading archeological evidence that the site was simply abandoned during the same time period.
+Bryan Feuer commented that archeological information on Mycenaean Orchomenos is fragmentary in part because much of its remains "have been destroyed by erosion or subsequent rebuilding".

 Orchomenos seems to have been one of the city-states that joined the Calaurian maritime League in the seventh century BC.
 Although their rivals Thebes confirmed their supremacy by the end of the century reflected by inscriptions, Orchomenos joined the Theban-led Boeotian League in c.
 600 BC.